ibm-cloud-docs/dns/manage-dns-zone-records.md

 1. In the Classic Infrastructure navigation, select **Network > DNS**.
 1. In the Primary zones table, locate the primary zone that you want to update, then click on the name of the zone.
 1. On the Primary zone details page, click **Create** in the Records table.
-1. Enter a name for your record, select a record type, and complete the other requested fields, athen click **Create**.
+1. Enter a name for your record, select a record type, and complete the other requested fields, then click **Confirm**.

 Refer to the following tables for information on which fields are required for the record type.
 {: note}